 Starting in 1997, the National Center for Learning Disabilities launched a five-year distribution, technical support, and evaluation plan in 10 targeted marketing areas: New Jersey, Massachusetts, California, Texas, Florida, Illinois, Ohio, Oregon, Washington and New York.

-A grant from the Robert Wood Johnson Foundation (RWJF) provided partial support for the dissemination campaign, covering personnel costs, meetings of state liaisons, and distribution of kits in two key market states, New Jersey and California.
+A grant from the RWJF provided partial support for the dissemination campaign, covering personnel costs, meetings of state liaisons, and distribution of kits in two key market states, New Jersey and California.

 The National Center for Learning Disabilities identified Newgrange Educational Outreach Center, an organization that works with disabled students in Princeton, N.J., and the San Francisco Unified School District in San Francisco, Calif. to distribute 480 copies of the training kit (value of $89 each), and provide training and follow-up to workshop participants in late 1997 and early 1998.